LinusDietz/VU_PresTeX/README.md

 -------------------------

 Use `pdflatex` and `bibtex` to generate a presentation.
-If you use texmaker, you can include the following command to automatically compile the sources:
+If you use [http://www.xm1math.net/texmaker/](Texmaker), you can include the following command to automatically compile the sources:
 <code>pdflatex -synctex=1 -interaction=nonstopmode %.tex | bibtex % | pdflatex -synctex=1 -interaction=nonstopmode %.tex
 | pdflatex -synctex=1 -interaction=nonstopmode %.tex</code>